 Traveling to Ban Gioc Waterfalls, which straddle the border between Vietnam and China, can be an exciting adventure.
-Visitors can take a guided tour or rent a motorbike to explore the scenic route and enjoy the breathtaking views of the waterfalls.
+You can take a guided tour or rent a motorbike to explore the scenic route as well as enjoy the breathtaking views of the waterfalls.
 The river that flows through the falls marks the border between Vietnam and China, creating a unique and stunning natural border.
 The surrounding area offers a range of activities, such as kayaking and trekking, allowing visitors to fully experience the beauty and majesty of the falls and the cultural diversity of the two countries.

 Peñón de Vélez de la Gomera / Badis (Spain-Morocco)

 Visitors can visit the Peñón de Vélez de la Gomera/Badis border, but its military status restricts access.
 The Spanish and Moroccan authorities require visitors to obtain permission.
 Military personnel patrol the area and heavily monitor it for security reasons.
 The border can only be accessed by boat, and there are no regular ferry services.
 Inexperienced sailors are discouraged from making the journey due to strong currents and rough sea conditions.
 However, once there, visitors can enjoy stunning views of the surrounding landscape and learn about the region’s fascinating history.